 The obvious starting point for decluttering your data is to remove or merge duplicate and unneeded nodes.

 Normally this happens on the back-end of your application, where database queries can tidy away millions of unnecessary data points in seconds.
-But you can also give users some front-end functionality to merge duplicates that materialize during the investigation process.
+But you can also give users some front-end functionality to merge duplicates that materialize during the investigation process:

-Simplifying the graph data model
+Simplify your graph data model

 It’s tempting to use the same data model in your back-end and in your visualization, but this is rarely the best approach for your users.

 Take this insurance fraud example.
-Initially, we’re loading all the data related to a case – policies, claims, claimants, incidents, repair garages, etc. In the second view we remove all the intermediates nodes and connections, leaving only claimants and garages.
+Initially, we’re loading all the data related to a case – policies, claims, claimants, incidents, repair garages, etc. In the second view we remove all the intermediates nodes and connections, leaving only claimants and garages:

 If the end-user only needs to understand relationships between claimants and garages, the second graph view is much more effective.